 Muscle strength can mean different things to different people.
 But in general, the body’s muscles need to be strong and agile enough to endure work, sports, and regular physical daily activities.
 Exercise and chiropractic fitness complement each other, with strong evidence supporting exercise as being as effective as other non-surgical treatments for low back pain.

-A chiropractic fitness treatment program is highly effective for increasing core muscle strength and reducing acute lower back pain.
-This combined with light aerobic exercise helps with digestion, keeps the muscles toned and promotes better circulation.
+A chiropractic fitness treatment program increases core muscle strength and reduces acute lower back pain.
+This, combined with light aerobic exercise, helps digestion, keeps the muscles toned, and promotes better circulation.
 An acute and chronic low back pain treatment/management plan could include:

 - Chiropractic manipulation/balancing